akash-eth/Openzeppelin-ERC-Tokens/README.md

-Generating ERC tokens using Openzeppelin's libraries.
+Generating ERC tokens using Openzeppelin's libraries, in solidity.